 Boku no Kanojo wa Saikoudesu!
 (My Girlfriend Is The Best!) #

 - Author: Iori

 - Scanlators: Kougeki Scans (unlicensed)

-(Publishing) A slice-of-life about an average man and his amazing girlfriend, based on the author’s own life.
+(Completed) A slice-of-life about an average man and his amazing girlfriend, based on the author’s own life.
 It’s lighthearted and mostly comedic, one of several series here that focus on slice-of-life moments from couples who are already intimate and familiar—we get the actual relationship, so for once you won’t be disappointed because the story ends at “I love you”.

 Himeno-chan no Koi wa Mada Hayai (Love Is Still To Early For Himeno-chan) #

 - Scanlators: Poniente Scans (unlicensed)

 (Completed) Fourth grader Himeno has a crush on her classmate Ouji-kun, but can’t properly express herself.
 In this lighthearted series, kids are just kids, and you’ll love watching the slightly precocious Himeno and entirely clueless Ouji slowly fumble through figuring out what it means to like someone.
 Unfortunately, the story ended extremely abruptly when the author was offered the chance to publish a new series.